vojay-dev/pypong/README.md

 * When a player reaches 0 lives, the game should end and show a winner.
 * Add an optional computer player.

-## 18. The final result
+## The final game

 Check out the code in this repository to see the final result.

-## 19. Machine learning
+## Machine learning

 Python is often used for machine learning purposes.
-Even though this project does not really require any kind of machine learning to create a artifical player, I would still like to take the chance and give you a short introduction to machine learning using this project.
+Even though this project does not really require any kind of machine learning to create an artifical player, I would still like to take the chance and give you a short introduction to machine learning using this project.

 For the next chapter, see: [LEARNING.md](LEARNING.md)